rundeck/docs/docs/learning/howto/custom-script-plugin-hello-world.md

 - Push all the Rundeck yaml config in `rundeck-project` to the running Rundeck server.
 - Push the keys in `rundeck-project/key-storage` to the Key Storage.

 With this command, you can iterate on your plugin or job configuration without having to stop and start the Docker environment.
-Additionally, it will only push config that has changed.
+Additionally, it will only push the config that has changed.

 The configuration we're pushing defines the nodes, project and job that use our plugin.